achinni2/PythonProgramming/README.md

     - site.getsitepackages()
 3. For two projects to use different version of same third party depedencies, python uses virtual environments.
    - To create a new Virtual environment, use  python3 -m venv env
-   - this command creates a directory called env, which contains a directory structure similar to this:
+   - this command creates a directory called env, which contains a directory structure.
-      ├── bin
-      │   ├── activate
-      │   ├── activate.csh
-      │   ├── activate.fish
-      │   ├── easy_install
-      │   ├── easy_install-3.5
-      │   ├── pip
-      │   ├── pip3
-      │   ├── pip3.5
-      │   ├── python -> python3.5
-      │   ├── python3 -> python3.5
-      │   └── python3.5 -> /Library/Frameworks/Python.framework/Versions/3.5/bin/python3.5
-      ├── include
-      ├── lib
-      │   └── python3.5
-      │       └── site-packages
-      └── pyvenv.cfg
    - In order to use this environment’s packages/resources in isolation, you need to “activate” it.
-To do this, just run the following:
-     $ source env/bin/activate
+To do this, just run the                                         following: $ source env/bin/activate